opentiny/tiny-vue/examples/sites/demos/pc/app/wizard/webdoc/wizard.en.md

 # Wizard Flowchart

-<div>Add specific graphical symbols with explanations to indicate the relationship between each process node.</div>
+<div>Use specific graphical symbols and descriptions to indicate the relationships between process nodes.</div>